presidentbeef/brat/index.md

 ## What It Is

 Brat is a little toy language that _just doesn't care_.
-It is dynamically typed, with objects, first-class functions, and simple syntax.
+It is dynamically typed with objects, first-class functions, and simple syntax.

 ## Where It Is